Petra Bayr: Career in local politics

 Bayr has been active with the SPÖ in Favoriten since 1986.
 She has held various positions in the Viennese branch of the SPÖ and its youth wing Junge Generation.
+Bayr was chair of the women's committee of the Austrian Federal Youth Council (BJV) from 1990 to 1992.

-She was a member of the district council (Bezirksvertretung) in Favoriten from 1994 to 1996.
+Bayr was a member of the district council (Bezirksvertretung) in Favoriten from 1994 to 1996.
 She was a member of the Municipal Council and Landtag of Vienna from November 1996 to December 2002.